MicrosoftDocs/msteams-docs/msteams-platform/resources/troubleshoot.md

 * the content domain isn't in the [validDomains](~/resources/schema/manifest-schema.md#validdomains) list in the manifest.

 > [!NOTE]
-> If the given tab URL is redirecting to login screen, then blank tab will display because Login pages don't render in iFrames, as a safeguard against click jacking.
+> A blank tab is displayed when the given tab URL redirects to login screen because login pages don’t render in iFrames as a safeguard against click jacking.
 Your authentication logic needs to use a method other than redirect.

 ### The Save button isn't enabled on the settings dialog